coreymaroney/Latitude/README.md

 # Take home assignment for Latitude
 Chris and Eugene, thank you for taking the time to check out my take-home!
-I completed this project as a web deployment using Svelte, and I've provided two methods of viewing the project.
+I completed this project as a desktop optimized web deployment using Svelte, and I've provided two methods of viewing the project.

 1. This app is deployed live on https://coreymaroney.github.io/Latitude/